dan62/Search-Engine/README.md

-# Search-Engine
+# Pangai Search
-This is one of my projects iv been working on for some time , it is a search engine with capabilities like google.
-Ive not had the time lately to work on it , however i will be doing adjustments shortly
+This is one of my college projects i built, it consists of intelligent voice AI which enables users to search for websites by the power of their voice.
+It works much like Google in the sense that it does the same thing.